 Once your vet gives the all-clear for home care, you can safely use natural remedies to help your dog recover and prevent future infections.

-Effective Home Remedies for Dog UTI
+10 Effective Home Remedies for Dog UTI That Actually Work

 If your dog’s symptoms are mild and you’ve confirmed with your vet that it’s safe to treat at home, the following remedies can help reduce discomfort and support healing.
 These natural options focus on hydration, pH balance, and strengthening your dog’s immune and urinary systems.